10/2026

 Germany’s most valuable research award to go to Dresden, Düsseldorf, Heidelberg and Tübingen.

-Five researchers from abroad have been selected to receive Germany’s most valuable international research award in 2021 and make the move to Cologne, Dresden, Leipzig, Potsdam and Tübingen.
+Four researchers from abroad to receive Germany’s most valuable research award and make the move to Bielefeld, Dresden and Erlangen-Nuremberg.